 Fretwraps are often secured around the nut of the guitar and bass, but others have found that moving it down further down the neck can help you achieve an even cleaner lead guitar tone, especially for tapping and sweeping.
 Unfortunately, this leaves the instrument’s nut unwrapped, exposing you to those overtones again.

 In response to this, GruvGear developed the FretWedge, which basically has the same effect, but instead, it is comfortably inserted under the strings behind the nut.
-They are meant to be used to complement each other, which means that you can slide the FretWrap down to wherever you want without worrying about what’s going on near the headstock.
+They are meant to be used to complement each other, which means you can slide the FretWrap down to wherever you want without worrying about what’s going on near the headstock.

 1. They’re Great For Cleaning Up Your Tapping & Sweep Picking